-- Allocate a facilitator and timekeeper. - Timekeeper: Set the timer for 5 minutes. - You have 5 minutes to: - 1.
-Read through your two bookmark prompts. - 2.
+1. Allocate a facilitator and timekeeper.

+Timekeeper: Set the timer for 5 minutes.

+You have 5 minutes to:

+- 2. Read through your two bookmark prompts. - 3.
 Determine the three most important words on each bookmark and circle them.
-Be prepared to share them with your group. - If you don't know the meaning of any of the words, choose a vocabulary strategy from the Close Readers Do These Things anchor chart to determine the meaning. - 4.
-If you finish early, continue reading your research reading text. - Timekeeper: Set the timer for an additional 5 minutes: - Facilitator: Ensure each person shares with the group the prompts on his or her bookmark.
+Be prepared to share them with your group. - 4.
+If you don't know the meaning of any of the words, choose a vocabulary strategy from the Close Readers Do These Things anchor chart to determine the meaning. - 5.
+If you finish early, continue reading your research reading text.

+Timekeeper: Set the timer for an additional 5 minutes:

+6. Facilitator: Ensure each person shares with the group the prompts on his or her bookmarks.
 One at a time, all group members should read their prompts aloud and say in their own words what each prompt requires them to do.